-- ENST 1100 (1).
+ENST 1100 (1).
 ENVIRONMENTAL STUDIES ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval required.
-May be repeated for credit under different subtitles. - ENST 1200 (2).
-ENVIRONMENTAL STUDIES ABROAD.
-Courses offered in SMU-approved international programs.
+May be repeated for credit under different subtitles.

+ENST 1200 (2), ENVIRONMENTAL STUDIES ABROAD, Courses offered in SMU-approved international programs.
 Prior departmental approval required.
-May be repeated for credit under different subtitles. - ENST 1300 (3).
+May be repeated for credit under different subtitles.

+ENST 1300 (3).
 ENVIRONMENTAL STUDIES ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval required.
-May be repeated for credit under different subtitles. - ENST 2100 (1).
+May be repeated for credit under different subtitles.

+ENST 2100 (1).
 ENVIRONMENTAL STUDIES ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval required.
-May be repeated for credit under different subtitles. - ENST 2200 (2).
+May be repeated for credit under different subtitles.

+ENST 2200 (2).
 ENVIRONMENTAL STUDIES ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval required.
-May be repeated for credit under different subtitles. - ENST 2300 (3).
+May be repeated for credit under different subtitles.

+ENST 2300 (3).
 ENVIRONMENTAL STUDIES ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval required.
-May be repeated for credit under different subtitles. - ENST 3100 (1).
+May be repeated for credit under different subtitles.

+ENST 3100 (1).
 SPECIAL TOPICS ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval is required.
 May be repeated for credit under different subtitle.
-A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies. - ENST 3200 (2).
+A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies

+ENST 3200 (2).
 SPECIAL TOPICS ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval is required.
 May be repeated for credit under different subtitle.
-A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies. - ENST 3300 (3).
+A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies.

+ENST 3300 (3).
 SPECIAL TOPICS ABROAD.
 Courses offered in SMU-approved international programs.
 Prior departmental approval is required.
 May be repeated for credit under different subtitle.
-A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies. - ENST 3301 (3).
+A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies.

+ENST 3301 (3).
 NATURAL RESOURCE AND ENVIRONMENTAL ECONOMICS.
 Development of the principles of natural resource and environmental economics from an Earth science perspective.
 Includes supply and demand for energy, mineral, and water resources.
 Also, sustainability and climate change.
 Prerequisite: ECO 1311.
-Recommended: GEOL 3330. - ENST 3311 (3).
+Recommended: GEOL 3330.

+ENST 3311 (3).
 PRINCIPLES OF RESOURCE MANAGEMENT.
 Introduces practical tools used in addressing complex environmental problems, including coastal zone planning, guidelines for ecologically sustainable development, environmental impact assessment, fisheries management, and protected area planning and management.
-(SMU-in-Costa Rica only) - ENST 3315 (3).
+(SMU-in-Costa Rica only)

+ENST 3315 (3).
 ENVIRONMENTAL POLICY AND SOCIOECONOMIC VALUES.
 Introduces the major constituencies that affect African conservation (nongovernmental conservation groups, economic interests, etc.) and their underlying philosophies.
 Students learn to determine effective approaches to resource management.
 (SMU-in-Kenya only)

-Bachelor of Arts With a Major in Ethnic Studies
+Ethnic Studies Program

+Associate Professor Kenneth Hamilton, Director

-The ethnic studies major is an interdisciplinary program that examines African-American and Mexican-American experiences through the social sciences and humanities.
-The program offers instruction in important periods of African, Mexican and American history, probing the roots of traditions beginning in early African and pre-Columbian cultures, as well as examining minorities in contemporary U.S. society.
+The ethnic studies program offers an interdisciplinary examination of African-American and Mexican-American experiences through the social sciences and humanities.
+Students receive instruction in important periods of African, Mexican and American history, probing the roots of traditions beginning in early African and pre-Columbian cultures, as well as examining minorities in contemporary U.S. society.
 This program provides good preparation for graduate work in the social sciences, the humanities and professional schools, as well as jobs and careers in many fields.
 Education, law, journalism, urban planning, business, social work and politics are a few of the fields for which ethnic studies provides a strong background.

-The B.A. and B.S. degrees in ethnic studies offer specializations in African and African-American studies and in Mexican-American studies.
+Bachelor of Arts With a Major in African/African-American Studies or Mexican-American Studies

 The B.A. degree focuses on humanities and, consequently, requires less work in methodology and statistics than the B.S. degree.
-Minors are also offered in African and African-American studies and Mexican-American studies.
 Courses to fulfill the requirements for these programs should be selected in consultation with the program director.

-A total of 33 hours are required to complete the B.A. with a specialization in African and African-American studies, and 34 hours are required to complete the B.A. with a specialization in Mexican-American studies.
+A total of 33 hours are required to complete the major in African and African-American studies, and 34 hours are required to complete the major in Mexican-American studies.